|

 11. What soil does the Ginkgo prefer?

-The Ginkgo likes well-drained, moist (not wet),
+The Ginkgo likes well-drained,

-deep soil and a sunny position.
+moist (not wet), deep soil and a sunny position.

 Also read my Tree-page.

-You may use a balanced mild organic fertilizer
+You may use a balanced mild organic

-and some compost.
+fertilizer and some compost.

-Fertilize 1-2 times a year or more or less
+Fertilize 1-2 times a year or

-depending on the local conditions.
+more or less depending on the local conditions.

-To be sure you may use a testkit to test the
+To be sure you may use a testkit

 13. What's new on The Ginkgo Pages?